Last Updated on January 6th, 2020

 For some women, this transition helps them achieve a healthy, glowing looking with minimized pores.
 However, for many, it results in an oily complexion and plenty of nourishment for the acne-causing bacteria, P.acnes.
 This causes an increase of the bacteria, which naturally leads to an increase in breakouts, inflammation, and redness around the time of menstruation.

 As you can see, acne related to menstruation isn’t caused by poor hygiene or other external conditions, but rather the changing of hormones and how that affects the behavior of skin.
 As a result, there isn’t much that can be done about the acne-hormone relationship, but there are things that can be done to take special care of the skin around the time of menstruation.
 For many, this involves doing things to affect the hormones directly.

 Birth control pills, or BCPs, are commonly known to help women who are acne-prone during the time of their periods.
 BCPs raise the levels of estrogen in a woman’s body, which in turn lessens the levels of testosterone.
-BCPs work by increasing Sex-Hormone Binding Globulin (SHBG), a protein that actually absorbs the free testosterone in the body, much like the way a sponge soaks up liquids.
+BCPs work by increasing sex hormone-binding globulin (SHBG), a protein that actually absorbs the free testosterone in the body, much like the way a sponge soaks up liquids.
 According to Dr. Lyster, “this means there is less testosterone available to cause acne.”
-BCPs also causes the sebaceous glands to slow down on oil production, meaning there is less sebum available to support acne-causing bacteria.
+BCPs also cause the sebaceous glands to slow down on oil production, meaning there is less sebum available to support acne-causing bacteria.

 For those suffering from menstrual acne, there are BCPs that are specifically approved for managing this skin problem, including Estrogen, Ortho Tri-Cyclen, and Yaz.
 When taking BCP for acne management, some women experience increased acne during the 3 to 4-month adjustment period before their bodies adjust to the hormone change.
 So, be wary and patient if this is your choice of treatment.